Sekyere South District

-Sekyere South District is one of the forty-three districts in Ashanti Region, Ghana.
+Sekyere South Municipal is one of the eighteen municipals in Ashanti Region, Ghana.
 Originally created as an ordinary district assembly in 1988 when it was known as Afigya-Sekyere District, which it was created from part of the former Kwabre-Sekyere District Council; until the western part of the district (the Afigya portion) was split off to become the northern portion of Afigya-Kwabre District on 1 November 2007 (effectively 29 February 2008); while the remaining portion has since then been officially renamed as Sekyere South District.
-The district assembly is located in the eastern part of Ashanti Region and has Agona as its capital town.
+The municipal assembly is located in the eastern part of Ashanti Region and has Agona as its capital town.

 Geography

-Sekyere South District is nearly all tropical forest.
-The district contains many types of lumber wood.
+Sekyere South Municipal is nearly all tropical forest.
+The municipal contains many types of lumber wood.
 There are usually around 120 days of rain per year, but most of these occur during the "rainy season", between March and July.

 Economy

-Two thirds of the district's workforce are farmers, with most of the rest employed in the service sector.
+Two thirds of the municipal's workforce are farmers, with most of the rest employed in the service sector.
 Major food crops include cassava, plantain, yam, and maize.
 The biggest cash crops are cocoa, citrus fruits, coffee, and palm oil.
 Many people practice kente weaving and local forms of pottery, which are then exported.